dshealthkdd/dshealth-2019/README.md

 The program committee will select the papers based on originality, presentation, and technical quality for spotlight and/or poster presentation.

+The best selected student paper and the best paper will be granted with $500 travel grant each.
+Please indicate whether the primary author is a student in the easychair submission form.

 ---------------------------------
 Organizers: